zifeng175mo/dynamo/README.md

 An intermediate example expanding further on the concepts introduced in the Hello World example.
-In this example, we demonstrate [Disaggregated Serving](https://arxiv.org/abs/2401.09670) as an application of the components defined in Dynemo.
+In this example, we demonstrate [Disaggregated Serving](https://arxiv.org/abs/2401.09670) as an application of the components defined in Dynamo.

 # Disclaimers